Locations:

 They’re high in antioxidants

-Antioxidants are substances that help protect cells from environmental toxins such as pollution and cigarette smoke.
+Antioxidants are substances that help protect cells from environmental toxins such as contaminated air and cigarette smoke.
 Antioxidants are known to help prevent and repair DNA damage that can lead to cancer.
 Pomegranate juice alone won’t keep cancer at bay, but studies suggest it may be a nutritious addition to a healthy, plant-based diet such as the Mediterranean diet.

 They may benefit prostate health